jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Introduction/Features.md

 - **Multiple Instance Types:**
 Provide two instance types, namely edge computing and edge storage.
 Now, different and specific specifications are launched to meet different business scenarios of the user.
 For details, please refer to [Product Specifications](../Introduction/Specifications.md).
 More instance types are in preparation.
 - **Flexible Billing Method:**
-Monthly package billing method is supported, and users may purchase based on demands to save the costs.
-For billing details, please refer to "[Billing Rules](../Pricing/Billing-Overview.md)".
+2 billing methods, i.e., Monthly Package and Pay By Configuration are supported.
+The user may purchase based on their demands to save costs.
+For billing details, please refer to [Billing Rules](../Pricing/Billing-Overview.md).
 - **Rich Image Resources:**
 Support CentOS (6.6, 7.1, 7.2 and 7.5) and Ubuntu (18.04, 16.04 and 14.04), as well as multiple common application software installation.
 For details of image system, please refer to [Image Support System](../Operation-Guide/Image/Description-Image.md).
 - **Four Disk Types:**